gazebosim/gz-physics/tutorials/04-switching-physics-engines.md

 \page switchphysicsengines Switching physics engines

-This tutorial describes how to switch between physics engines in Ignition Physics when using Ignition Gazebo.
+This tutorial describes how to switch between physics engines in Gazebo Physics when using Gazebo.
-Ignition Physics enables Ignition Gazebo to choose flexibly what physics engine to use at runtime.
+Gazebo Physics enables Gazebo to choose flexibly what physics engine to use at runtime.
-By default, Ignition Gazebo uses the [DART](https://dartsim.github.io/) physics engine.
+By default, Gazebo uses the [DART](https://dartsim.github.io/) physics engine.

-Downstream developers may also integrate other physics engines by creating new Ignition Physics engine plugins.
+Downstream developers may also integrate other physics engines by creating new Gazebo Physics engine plugins.
-See \ref tutorials "Ignition Physics'" tutorials to learn how to integrate a new engine.
+See \ref tutorials "Gazebo Physics'" tutorials to learn how to integrate a new engine.

-## How Ignition Gazebo finds physics engines
+## How Gazebo finds physics engines

-Ignition Gazebo automatically looks for all physics engine plugins that are installed with Ignition Physics.
+Gazebo automatically looks for all physics engine plugins that are installed with Gazebo Physics.
 At the time of writing, there are two physics engines available (more detail in \ref physicsplugin "Physics plugin tutorial"):
 - **DART**: `ignition-physics-dartsim-plugin`.
 - **TPE**: `ignition-physics-tpe-plugin`.

-If you've created a custom engine plugin, you can tell Ignition Gazebo where to find it by setting the `IGN_GAZEBO_PHYSICS_ENGINE_PATH` environment variable to the directory where the plugin's shared library can be found.
+If you've created a custom engine plugin, you can tell Gazebo where to find it by setting the `GZ_SIM_PHYSICS_ENGINE_PATH` environment variable to the directory where the plugin's shared library can be found.

 For example, if you've created the following physics engine shared library on Linux: